xRynix/LioRyn/README.md

 # LinoriaLib
-A aRoblox UI library inspired by Splix, BBot and many others.
+A Roblox UI library inspired by Splix, BBot and many others.

 Used in the Linoria script hub: https://kyaru.cloud